 Semester course; 1 seminar hour.
 1 credit.
 Must be taken for two consecutive semesters.
 Enrollment is restricted to students in the prosthodontic concentration of the M.S.D. program.
 Students will learn the clinical and laboratory principles of digital technology in prosthodontics.
 The seminar will cover the overview of digital applications in dentistry, intraoral scanners, digital prosthodontic software designs and virtual articulators, principle and practice of CAD/CAM dentistry, 3D printing/additive manufacturing, digital dentistry in fixed prosthodontics, digital dentistry in removable partial denture therapy, and digital complete dentures.
 This course will present the overall use of digital technology and its clinical and laboratory applications.
 Graded as pass/fail.

 Semester course; 1 seminar hour.
 1 credit.
-May be repeated for credit.
-Enrollment is restricted to students in the prosthodontic concentration of the M.S.D. program.
-This course covers the advanced applications of prosthodontic therapy including the principle of full-mouth rehabilitation, diagnosis and treatment for temporomandibular disorders and orofacial pain, evidence-based prosthodontic therapy, ethics and professionalism in prosthodontics, pre-prosthodontic surgery, prosthodontic care for geriatric patients, maxillofacial prosthetics, and common medical emergencies in prosthodontics.
-The course will emphasize the clinical applications of advanced clinical prosthodontics.
+May be repeated for a maximum of six credits.
+Enrollment is restricted to students in the prosthodontic concentration of the Master of Science in Dentistry program.
+The course is a seminar course in advanced applications of prosthodontic therapy including principle of full mouth rehabilitation, diagnosis and treatment for temporomandibular disorders and orofacial pain, occlusion, digital dentistry, and evidence-based prosthodontic therapy in fixed, removable and dental implants related topics.
+This course will emphasize the clinical applications of advanced clinical prosthodontics.
 Graded as pass/fail.

 PROS 601.
 Surgical and Prosthodontic Principles of Implant Therapy.
 1 Hour.

 Semester course; 1 seminar hour.
 1 credit.
-May be repeated for credits.
-Enrollment is restricted to students in the prosthodontic concentration of the M.S.D. program.
-Students will learn the surgical and prosthodontic principles of implant therapy.
+May be repeated for a maximum of two credits.
+Enrollment is restricted to students in the prosthodontic concentration of the Master of Science in Dentistry program.
+The course is a seminar course that will provide the surgical and prosthodontic principles of implant therapy.
 The seminar will include wound healing, infection control, anatomy and physiology related to prosthodontic and implant therapy, diagnostic imaging and cone-beam computed tomography technology, diagnosis and treatment planning for implant therapy, common hard and soft tissue augmentation procedures in implant dentistry, guided implant surgery, and management of complications in implant dentistry.
 Graded as pass/fail.

 PROS 624.
 Preclinical Removable Prosthodontics.
 2 Hours.